 - Be part of something innovative

-Faculty report that their teams result in a range of outcomes including: peer-reviewed publications, grant proposals and awards, new research terrains and collaborations, changes to their teaching, and exhibits and other tangible products.
+Faculty report that their teams result in a range of outputs including peer-reviewed publications, grant proposals and awards, new research collaborations, changes to their teaching, and exhibits and other tangible products.
 To learn more, read our evaluation report on the long-term impact of Bass Connections participation on faculty research, pedagogy and relationships.

 How do I apply for a Bass Connections project team?

-Requests for Proposals will be distributed to faculty each September for projects that will begin the following year (summer or fall).
-Projects will be selected and team leaders will be notified in December.
+Requests for Proposals will be distributed to faculty each September for projects beginning the following summer or fall.
+Projects are reviewed by a panel of faculty and team leaders are notified of awards in December.
 When applying, you will need to select which theme you think your project fits within (or select Bass Connections Open).
 Some projects may fit within more than one theme.
 The RFP will ask you to:

-- Explain the goals of your project and how it aligns with the goals of Bass Connections
+- Explain the goals of your project and a high-level research plan

 - Provide a high-level proposed timeline for your project

-How were the themes determined and what if my work doesn’t fit within a theme?
+How are the themes determined and what if my work doesn’t fit within a theme?

-The five themes were selected in 2012 following a year-long planning process that included a university-wide committee with faculty and administrators, and input from the Provost and President.
+The six themes of Bass Connections have been shaped based on input from across the university and are intended to align with Duke's interdisciplinary strengths and priorities.
 Each theme addresses challenges facing our society through the application of interdisciplinary research.
 Themes change over time in response to emerging issues.
 The themes are designed to be broad and encompassing of many disciplines.
-If you are uncertain if your work would align with a particular theme, we encourage you to contact a theme leader.
+If you are uncertain whether your work aligns with a particular theme, we encourage you to contact a theme leader.

-For faculty whose work falls outside the scope of the five themes, we have created a new avenue for faculty and students to engage in Bass Connections.
-Bass Connections Open is a temporary channel for projects and courses that otherwise meet the model of Bass Connections but do not align with one of the existing themes.
+Faculty whose work falls outside the scope of the six themes may apply through Bass Connections Open - a channel for projects and courses that otherwise meet the model of Bass Connections but do not align with one of the existing themes.
 We also occasionally release special calls for “pop-up” themes around emerging issues.
 Past “pop-up” themes have examined hurricane recovery and resilience, immigration, and the impacts of the COVID-19 pandemic.

 Who can I talk to to help conceptualize a project idea?

 Faculty are encouraged to reach out to program leadership, theme leaders or members of the Bass Connections Faculty Advisory Council to brainstorm potential project ideas.
-Faculty who have participated in Bass Connections may also make a great sounding board for deciding how to structure a potential project.
+Other faculty who have participated in Bass Connections may also make a great sounding board for deciding how to structure a potential project.

 How can I find faculty to collaborate with on a project?